 Step 3: Take a Timeout

-Step 4: Communicate Effectively
+Step 4: Communicate Effectively to Manage Frustration

-Step 6: Exercise Regularly
+Step 6: Exercise Regularly to Reduce Anger and Stress

 Step 7: Get Enough Sleep

-Step 8: Seek Professional Help
+Step 8: Seek Professional Anger Management Help

-With the help of a therapist, she was able to address these issues and learn healthier ways to cope with her emotions.
+Example: Maria discovered that her anger stemmed from unresolved childhood trauma.
+With the help of a therapist, she was able to address those root causes and learn healthier ways to cope with her emotions.
+The change was not overnight, but it was lasting.

 The Benefits of Anger Management

-Where To Get Help With Anger Issues: Anger Management Programs
+Where to Get Help With Anger Issues